 Like the ombudsman in the Berkeley Burke case, I don't think the fact that some of the publications post-date the original investment in this case means the examples of good industry practice they provide were not good practice at the time of the events.
-Although some were published after the original investment in 2013 (although not all after dates when the investment was rolled over), but the Principles that underpin them existed throughout, as did the obligation to act in accordance with those Principles.
+Although the Dear CEO letter was published after the original investment in 2014 must of the information had been published before the original investment and in any event the Principles that underpin all the Regulator's comments existed throughout, as did the obligation to act in accordance with those Principles.